 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When stylelove07 reaches 200 Chic Points, she will be in the Style Council!

 I live on the east coast in Pennsylvania, and it is quite bad.
 The power has been out since 9 o’ clock last night.
 My family has to stay at my grandmother’s house because there is no heat or anything.
 Two trees fell right across the street from me.
-I hope everyone is safe.posted 7 months ago
+I hope everyone is safe.posted about 1 year ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 My heart goes out to you guys!
 We’re experiencing nice weather here in California.
 Really hard to imagine the serious effect Sandy has on everyone in the East Coast.
-It must be tough going through it and some of you losing homes and belongings… Take care!posted 7 months ago
+It must be tough going through it and some of you losing homes and belongings… Take care!posted about 1 year ago

 Thanks for the responses!
 Unfortunately, I’ve asked too late but still had a good supply of food.
 My experience with Hurricane Sandy was surreal in my eyes because this had never happened in New York before.
 We experienced flooding up to 4 feet and it was just really bad.
 It’s something that I’ve always watched on the news but never seen in real life.
 Aside from property damages and power outages, there were also the cases of looters taking advantage of stores that didn’t have power or security.
 Some people just disappoints me.